archivesspace/archivesspace/ARCHITECTURE.md

 ## Search indexing

-The ArchivesSpace system makes use of Solr for its full-text search.
+The ArchivesSpace system uses Solr for its full-text search.
 As records are added/updated/delete by the backend, the corresponding changes are made to the Solr index to keep them (roughly) synchronised.